Skip to main content

 Best Approach

 Use both.
 Let Copilot build the structure quickly, then use the Coalesce UI for fine-tuning and visual validation.
-Many users describe it as "Copilot for speed, Coalesce UI for polish."
+Teams often describe it as "Copilot for speed, Coalesce UI for polish."

 What's Next?